logo for pulau-pangkor.com

 The Padang

 Padang is the Malay word for 'field', and this is exactly what it is.
 In the colonial days the British used this field for cricket.
-Nowadays it is in use for many things including playing some football or having a picnic with the family.
-Ipoh has left the Padang unscathed, together with the beautiful casuarinas trees that has been encircling the field for almost a century now.
+Nowadays it is in use for many things including playing hokey, football or having a picnic with the family for over a century now.

 St Michael's School